 In 2002 my son started playing high school baseball and football.
 Each season led to either a better camera system or new lenses, and my old passion started to reemerge.
 As he played more and advanced further, I ended up with many more opportunities to hang with and shoot amazing athletes.
 My son's developing baseball skills led to a college scholarship out of state, and I ended up driving across the country a few times a year.
 There wasn’t a single road trip that didn’t also come with images of great faces or cool landscapes, and ultimately some pretty fun stories.

-Good Sports and Event photography is the antithesis of a 140 character lifestyle.
-These images are more than a mere click at an event.
+Good Sports and Event photography is the antithesis of thinking in the Twittersphere.
+Valuable images are more than a mere click at an event.
 They represent the art of anticipation and spacial awareness, as well as a willingness to see something special "show up" after I have done my best to be a patient man.
 There are no more valuable things in life than when someone sees what I see in one of my galleries and then asks me to be part of their event.
-Since those early days of sports shooting, I found that my style of shooting, photojournalistic, also worked well in the street event experience.
+Since those early days of sports shooting, I found that my style of photojournalistic shooting also worked well in the street event experience.
 I have always believed that people were far more attractive and expressive when photographed candidly.